21 Ways to improve fuel economy

 Choose the right fuel and octane

 Choosing the right octane or cetane rated fuel is essential for most vehicles now.
 Incorrect octane will cause the engine to “Ping” so check your vehicle's manual for engine needs.
 Higher octane means a higher price.
 You could spend an extra 15 cents from low to high octane fuel.
-But new nanotechnology (XSNano) additive raises the octane and cetane levels, so you only need to buy low octane fuel when using XSNano.
+But new nanotechnology (XSNano) fuel additive raises the octane and cetane levels, so you only need to buy low octane fuel when using XSNano.
 Further fuel saving.

 Use onboard fuel economy metre to learn your vehicles habits